liam2/liam2/doc/usersguide/source/processes.rst

 The matching function returns the identification number of the matched individual for individuals which were matched, -1 for others.

-If the two sets are of different sizes, the excedent of the largest set is simply ignored.
+If the two sets are of different sizes, the surplus of the largest set is simply ignored.

 *generic setup* ::

     matching(set1filter=boolean_expr,
              set2filter=boolean_expr,
-             orderby=difficult_match,  # expression or 'EDtM' or 'SDtOM' score=coef1 * field1 + coef2 * other.field2 + ...,
+             orderby=difficult_match,  # expression or 'EDtM'
+             score=coef1 * field1 + coef2 * other.field2 + ...,
              pool_size=int)            # or None by default.